fpinheiropt/healthcare-ai-product-portfolio/README.md

 ## 📝 Blog & Writing

-I document my journey from MD to AI Product Manager through regular writing:
+I document my work at the intersection of Clinical Medicine and AI through regular writing:
 - Weekly posts on [LinkedIn](https://linkedin.com/in/fmmpinheiro)

 ## 🤝 Let's Connect